Skip To Main Content

 This honor society is dedicated to recognizing students who have demonstrated outstanding achievement in Latin language studies and a strong commitment to classical culture.
 Members will engage in advanced Latin coursework, participate in scholarly discussions, and contribute to various projects that promote the appreciation of Latin and Roman heritage.
 The society focuses on fostering a deeper understanding of Latin through high-level language practice, cultural exploration, and community service.

-Sponsor: Lindsey Lovette
+Sponsor: Ms. Lindsey Lovette

 Math Team

 This club is designed for students who are enthusiastic about numbers, puzzles, and mathematical challenges.
-Each session, members will tackle a variety of mathematical problems, from intriguing puzzles to advanced equations, and explore different areas of math including algebra, geometry, calculus, and statistics.
+Each session, members will tackle a variety of mathematical problems, from intriguing puzzles to advanced equations, and explore different areas of math, including algebra, geometry, calculus, and statistics.
 The club focuses on fostering a love for math, enhancing problem-solving skills, and promoting critical thinking through engaging activities and collaborative learning.

 Mock Trial